-Each year the School of Sports and Nutrition receives exchange students from abroad.
-They study here for one or two semesters under the terms of a bilateral agreement between the School of Sports and Nutrition and their home university.
+Each year the Faculty of Sports and Nutrition receives exchange students from abroad.
+You can study here for one semester under the terms of a bilateral agreement between the Faculty of Sports and Nutrition and your home university.

-The High Performance Sport minor focuses on the management aspects within the world of High Performance Sport.
-This industry is dedicated to striving for excellence and students will be taught in such an environment.
+The High Performance Sport minor (30 ECTS credits) focuses on the management aspects within the world of High Performance Sport.
+This industry is dedicated to striving for excellence and you will be taught in such an environment.
 The subjects covered include sport policy and governance, sport marketing, sport media and sport law, among many others.

 The Creating Food Concepts in Europe minor is part of the Bachelor’s programme Nutrition and Dietetics.
 The focus is on the creation of innovative food concepts.
 Taking an interdisciplinary approach, the courses combine knowledge about food cultures, product design, consumer research and functional food science with economics, international marketing, intercultural management and business ethics.

 In the Nutrition & Health Promotion – Personal Trainer minor (30 ECTS credits) you will be trained to give expert advice in the field of healthy lifestyle, both as a fitness guide as well as a personal trainer.
 The main purpose is to develop and to adjust an appropriate training schedule on an individual basis to enhance one or more performance factors.
 The minor leads up to a Certified Personal Trainer Certificate of the National Strength and Conditioning Association of America (NSCA), an international highly respected degree.

 Do you want to apply for the Nutrition & Health Promotion – Personal Trainer minor?
 If you are a student at a partner university, please contact your university’s international office.
 The international office must first formally nominate you (by 20 March for semester 1, by 20 October for semester 2).